Traffic calming on Kirk Road

 During the trial period, we've received feedback from residents that the temporary roundabout has raised additional concerns around road width, parked cars and driveway access.

-Moving forward, Council officers have suggested three options for a more permanent solution at the intersection.
+Council officers suggested three options for a more permanent solution at the intersection.

 - Raised intersection

 A raised safety platform is installed, removing the roundabout and converting the location back to a 'T' intersection.
 This encourages vehicles approaching the intersection from all three directions to lower their speed and take caution when proceeding.
 The design of the raised safety platform allows vehicles to continue to drive along Kirk Road at the signposted speed limit (50 km/h).
 Due to size constraints of the location, vehicles have right of way at all times.

 - Permanent roundabout